 Cana Family Institute exists to support you in your efforts to build a strong family life and find the peace of knowing your family is on the right track.

 Cana Family Institute is an independent, lay-driven organization organized and established in the Archdiocese of Saint Paul and Minneapolis in 2012 as a non-profit 501c3.
-The founding board, with the encouragement of the chancellor for the Archdiocese of Saint Paul and Minneapolis, began to establish statutes outlining Cana Family Institute as a private association of the lay faithful in 2013.
-In addition to outreach in 3 other dioceses, in 2014 Cana programming began in parishes and Catholic schools in the northwest suburbs of St. Paul-Minneapolis under the guidance of The Most Reverend Andrew H. Cozzens, Auxiliary Bishop for the Archdiocese of Saint Paul and Minneapolis.
-Father Joe Bambenek, pastor of the Church of St. Pius X in White Bear Lake, MN, joined the board of directors in 2015 as Bishop Cozzens’ representative.
+The founding Board, with the encouragement of the chancellor for the Archdiocese of Saint Paul and Minneapolis, began to establish statutes outlining Cana Family Institute as a private association of the lay faithful in 2013.
+In addition to outreach in 3 other dioceses, in 2014 Cana programming began in parishes and Catholic schools in the northwest suburbs of St. Paul and Minneapolis under the guidance of The Most Reverend Andrew H. Cozzens, then the Auxiliary Bishop for the Archdiocese of Saint Paul and Minneapolis.
+Father Joe Bambenek joined the Board of Directors in 2015 as Bishop Cozzens’ representative.